tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 It's unclear to me how much code this would actually touch.
 Command-line tools, for example, wouldn't need to change since they use Tahoe-LAFS's external high-level "filesystem" HTTP API, rather than the internal storage APIs.

-TODO: Audit the code/talk to experts to clarify.

 #### `INTERNAL-CLIENT-API-NEW-EMULATES-OLD`: Implement facade around GBS that implements Foolscap-like API